 In addition to boating accident claims, Poynter & Bucheri LLC represents clients who have been injured in jet ski accidents and other watercraft-related accidents.

 Jet ski accidents can cause traumatic injuries because of the lack of protection the rider has from the impact of the collision.
-Severe back injuries, complex fractures and traumatic brain injuries are common injuries in jet ski accidents.
+Severe back injuries, complex fractures and traumatic brain injuries are common types of boating accident injuries in jet ski accidents.

 Talk to a Member of the PBAR Legal Team 24/7 About Your Claim